cysouw/graphicalgrammar/text/other.md

 ### Gloël (1895) *Schriftliche Übersetzung aus dem Griechischen* {#sec:gloël1895}

 Heinrich Gloël (1855-1940) was a teacher and literary scholar, first in Wesel and and later in Wetzlar.
 He started as a classical scholar, writing a disseration about the Greek play *Hippolytos* by Eurypides and teaching classical languages.
-Later in life he specialized in critical evaluations of texts of Goeths (more biographical information in Flender 1983).
+Later in life he specialized in critical evaluations of texts of Goeths [more biographical information in @flender1983].

 In an article about the role of translation from Greek to German in secondary education, Gloël discussed various examples from classical Greek and the problems with their translation into German [@gloel1895].
 The final example he discusses is an excerpt from Plato's *Crito* [@gloel1895: 67-76].
 For two complex sentences with many subordinated clauses in this excerpt, Gloël uses *Satzbilder* to illustrate their syntactic structure.
 For example, the *Satzbild* in [@fig:gloël1895_75] is an analysis of the sentence in [@next a].
 I have added the letters from Gloël's *Satzbild* into this example, something which Gloël assumes that the reader is able to do.
 The translation in [@next b] is by Harald Fowler.^[Plato in Twelve Volumes, Vol. 1 translated by Harold North Fowler; Introduction by W.R.M.
 Lamb.
 Cambridge, MA, Harvard University Press; London, William Heinemann Ltd. 1966.
 Available online at <https://www.perseus.tufts.edu/>.]